rothman857/chronometer/README.md

 ### Notes:

-In order to get the display to work with this code, you need to set the resolution to 480x320, and set the console font to VGA 8x14.
+* In order to get the display to work with this code, you need to set the resolution to 480x320, and set the console font to VGA 8x14.
+* `longitude` value needs to updated in `config.xml` to ensure accurate solar time and sidereal time values.
+West longitude is indicated by a negative value.
-NTP daemon needs to be running as a background service: `sudo apt install ntp`
+* NTP daemon needs to be running as a background service: `sudo apt install ntp`

 ### Required Python modules: